ebokes/spotify-clone/README.md

 - I am more focused on building frontend, for this reason I decided to use an existing API rather to create a custom server.

 ## If I had more time I would change this
-- Implement a feature to allow the user to play music directly on the app instead of just acting as a remote control for the Spotify player.
 - Add functionality to search for music by artist, album, or song title
 - Implement a testing framework like Jest to ensure code reliability and prevent bugs before they occur.